-Los Angeles man pleads guilty to murdering sheriff's deputy in 2016
+California man pleads guilty to murdering sheriff's deputy in 2016

 Trenton Lovell is expected to face life in prison without parole

-Sergeant Steve Owen, 53, was shot in the head by Trenton Lovell, 31, while responding to a report of a break-in in Lancaster in northern Los Angeles County on Oct.
+Sgt.
+Steve Owen, 53, was shot in the head by Trenton Lovell, 31, while responding to a report of a break-in in Lancaster in northern Los Angeles County on Oct.
 5, 2016, the Los Angeles Times reported.

-Lovell previously confessed that he continued to shoot Owen as he lay wounded on the ground, claiming he "finished the job," according to The Times.
+Lovell previously confessed that he continued to shoot Owen as he lay wounded on the ground, claiming he "finished the job," The Times added.

 Under the terms of a plea deal, he is expected to face life in prison without the possibility of parole.